-Now after all these things had happened to Job we read that he did not respond like ordinary people do.
-He did not act like the people Kubler described in her book.
+Now, after all these things had happened to Job, we read that he did not respond like ordinary people do.
+He did not act like the people Kübler-Ross described in her book.
 He responded differently than most folks would in a similar situation.
-Most people after experiencing what Job experienced would go into denial and shock not wanting to accept the reality of the terrible things that have just taken place or would try to put the events out of their minds as soon as the funeral is over - "Life goes on" type thing.
+Most people after experiencing what Job experienced would go into denial and shock not wanting to accept the reality of the terrible things that had just taken place; or would try to put the events out of their minds as soon as the funeral was over telling themselves that, "Life must go on."

 Believers, however, are not most people.
-Their way of dealing with death and dying is different because of the cross that is behind them, the Spirit that is within them, and the future that is before them.
-An example of this Job's response to the loss his wealth, children and position all in the same day.
-In the book of Job, chapter 1, we see the 5 steps that this believer went through in his experience of death and dying.
+Their way of dealing with death and dying is different because of the cross that is behind them, the Spirit that is within them and the future that is before them.
+An example of this is Job's response to the loss of his wealth, children and position, all in the same day.
+In the book of Job, chapter 1, we see the five steps that this believer went through in his experience of death and dying.

-Then Job arose and tore his robe and shaved his head.
-Job 1: 20a
+Then Job arose and tore his robe and shaved his head

-Job immediately begins to lament the loss of his children as well as the other good things he has enjoyed for so long.
+Job immediately begins to lament the loss of his children as well as the other good things he had enjoyed for so long.
 Note that he accepts as true the events that have befallen him.
-Tears his robe, shaves head, falls to the ground - natural human, cultural response.
-This is the natural, healthy way to deal with tragedy - lamenting, mourning.
+That he tears his robe, shaves his head and falls to the ground are natural human and culturally appropriate responses to these tragedies.
+What Job did was the normal and healthy way to deal with tragedy: lamenting and mourning.

 The worse detriment to recovery from a tragedy is to force a time limit for ourselves to "get over" our loss.
 If you don't weep and mourn when it happens, you'll weep and mourn later.

-Many depressions and anxieties are the result of improper time and effort given over to mourning the loss of a loved one, marriage, good health or family situation.
-Mourning was all Job could do at this point and he did it as a way of saving his sanity.
+Many depressions and anxieties are the result of improper time and effort given over to mourning the loss of a loved one, marriage, health or family situation.
+Mourning was all Job could do at this point, and he did it as a way of saving his sanity.

-As a believer, once Job could struggle to right himself from the shock, his first thought is to go to God in worship and prayer.
-It is unfortunate that so many see prayer as last hope, a grasping at straws when things go bad.
-Instead of worship, tragedy leads may to:
+As a believer, once Job could struggle to right himself from the shock, his first thought was to go to God in worship and prayer.
+It is unfortunate that so many see prayer as a last hope or a grasping at straws when things go wrong.
+Instead of worship, tragedy leads many to:

-- Excessive eating or abuse of themselves in various ways.
+- Excessive eating or abuse of self in various ways

-Initial prayer and worship does not always produce such deep insights into the nature of our situation, such clarity about its meaning.
+Initial prayer and worship does not always produce such deep insights into the nature of our situation and such clarity about its meaning.
 However, when the thought of existing one more minute on this earth is too painful to bear - the only place we can and should go is to God in humble worship and prayer.
-If trouble, pain and death don't drive us to our knees - what will?
+If trouble, pain and death don't drive us to our knees, what will?

-It's like being strapped into a roller coaster where we feel powerless to affect anything happening to us and our feelings.
-For this reason we need to come closer to the one who does have the power to control all things - including death.
-This may not change the circumstances but it does bring us peace and at times a certain understanding.
+Grieving is like being strapped into a roller coaster where we feel powerless to affect anything happening to us or to our feelings.
+For this reason, we need to come closer to the one who does have the power to control all things - including death.
+This may not change the circumstances, but it does bring us peace and, at times, a certain understanding.

 Step #3 - Silence

-Although later on Job did break his silence, his first and correct impulse was to hold his peace and contemplate his situation and wait upon the Lord.
+Although later on Job did break his silence, his first and correct impulse was to hold his peace, contemplate his situation and wait upon the Lord.
 The Bible explains this by saying that Job didn't complain to or blame God.
 He didn't charge God foolishly.
-He didn't question God as to the timing, the fairness or the degree of suffering.
+He didn't question God as to the timing, the fairness or the degree of his suffering.

-Kubler Ross described the stages of grieving as denial, anger, bargaining, depression and acceptance.
-We've come to see these as normal human progressions and response to death and dying.
+Kübler-Ross described the stages of grieving as denial, anger, bargaining, depression and acceptance.
+We've come to see these as the normal human progression and response to death and dying.
 We should also note that for a weak and sinful person these may be normal responses, however,

-- During this time he contemplated his situation and searched for meaning.
+- He remained silent.
+During this time he contemplated his situation and searched for meaning.

-For nearly 40 chapters in an on going dialogue with his friends we watch Job as he comes to grips with not simply the reality and meaning of his suffering but the truth that stands behind not only his suffering but the suffering of all men.
+For nearly 40 chapters in an on-going dialogue with his friends, we watch Job as he comes to grips with not simply the reality and meaning of his suffering, but the truth that stands behind not only his suffering but the suffering of all men.
 Job learns that his experience is worth it if it reveals more perfectly the God he believes in.
-In other words, if your suffering serves to give you a glimpse of God almighty, then it is a small matter and any complaining was foolish and sinful in comparison to what has been discovered, what has been given to you.
+In other words, if your suffering serves to give you a glimpse of God Almighty, then it is a small matter and any complaining is foolish and sinful in comparison to what has been discovered along with what has been given to you.

 Enlightenment, especially that enlightenment that enables us to see God more clearly is of more value than what we have lost - whatever that is, however we suffer.

-Job learned that life as well as death is in God's hands and the painful experience of it is justified if it leads us face to face with God - even if it's for a moment. - That one moment is worth all the suffering.
-The non-believers' best hope is to arrive at that point where they accept reality and learn to cope with it.
-That reality being that people suffer and die and there is nothing they can do about it except carry on as best they can - this is as good as it gets!
+Job learned that life, as well as death, are in God's hands and the painful experience of these is justified if it leads us face to face with God, even if it's for a moment.
+That one moment is worth all the suffering.
+The non-believer's best hope is to arrive at that point where he accepts reality and learns to cope with it.
+That reality being that people suffer and die and there is nothing he can do about it except carry on as best we can - this is as good as it gets!

-In the last chapter we learn that God heals Job and restores his family, wealth and position.
-This didn't change the fact that Job had suffered and lost children and prestige - his suffering was real.
-You see God doesn't give us our old life back; He gives us a new life.
-Here on earth it's a life we can live and live with.
-Sometimes it's very different.
-Sometimes it's harder.
-But for believers it's always a life where God is more prominent than before -- He is the reward for persevering.
+In the last chapter, we learn that God heals Job and restores his family, wealth and position.
+This didn't change the fact that Job had suffered and lost children and prestige; his suffering was real.
+You see, God doesn't give us our old lives back; He gives us a new life.
+Here on earth, it is a life we can live and live with.
+Sometimes it is very different.
+Sometimes it is harder.
+But for believers, it is always a life where God is more prominent than before.
+In the end, He is the reward for persevering.

-You may not have a parent or child or spouse or loved one or health any more, but you now have more of Him to make up for it.
-And in the next world, the great promise for those who have experienced the enlightenment of suffering, is that you will have all of Him all the time because after your death you will leave behind everything that comes between you and Him now.
+You may not have a parent, child, spouse, loved one or health anymore, but you now have more of Him to make up for it.
+And in the next world, the great promise for those who have experienced the enlightenment of suffering is that you will have all of Him all the time because after your death you will leave behind everything that comes between you and Him now.